randall-coding/jenkins-acorn/tutorial.md

 ![jenkins_dashboard](https://github.com/randall-coding/jenkins-acorn/assets/39175191/c1d9c484-6207-4fdc-bb51-a57edbf2f76b)

-Congrats your Jenkins server is now up and running!
+Congratulations your Jenkins server is now up and running!
+For more detailed instructions on using Jenkins see the references section below.

 ## References
 * [Installing Jenkins](https://www.jenkins.io/doc/book/installing/)